 Uninsured motorist bodily injury (UMBI) coverage pays for the medical bills of the policyholder and their passengers who were injured in an accident with an uninsured motorist.
 The per-person limit applies to each person injured, while the per-accident limit applies if multiple people in your car are injured.
 Instead of UMBI, drivers in Washington can use personal injury protection (PIP) or MedPay, both of which cover medical bills for the policyholder and their passengers regardless of fault.
 In Washington, .

 Uninsured motorist property damage (UMPD) coverage pays to repair or replace the policyholder’s vehicle.
 Instead of UMPD, drivers in Washington can use collision insurance, which covers vehicle repairs after an accident.

 Additionally, drivers have the option to purchase $25,000 in underinsured motorist bodily injury coverage per person (up to $50,000 per accident), along with $10,000 in underinsured motorist property damage insurance per accident.
 Underinsured motorist coverage helps pay for a car accident if the at-fault driver has insurance but not enough coverage.

 Why You Should Get Uninsured Motorist Coverage in Washington

-Normally, an at-fault driver’s insurance helps pay for any damage after an accident.
-However, if the other driver doesn’t have any – or enough – coverage, it can be time-consuming and difficult to sue them for funds to cover any medical or repair bills.
-That’s where this optional insurance coverage can help you save time and money.
+If you are involved in an accident with an uninsured driver, uninsured motorist coverage provides protection.
+Normally, the at-fault driver’s liability insurance pays for any property damage or injuries they caused.
+But if the other driver doesn’t have enough coverage, it can be time-consuming and difficult to sue them for funds to cover any bills.
+That’s where uninsured/underinsured motorist insurance can help save drivers time and money.

 Key Facts About Uninsured Motorist Coverage in Washington: